office@brunswickpark.southwark.sch.uk

 • Your child must have an Education, Health and Care Plan; and

-• If you, or your child’s school, contact Southwark SEN regarding applying for a Resource Based place, this will be discussed by a team of SEN professionals before a place is secured.
+• If you, or your child’s current school, contact Southwark SEN regarding applying for a Resource Based place, this will be discussed by a team of SEN professionals before a place is secured.
+Places are allocated by the Local Authority, not by the school.

-Decisions are based on children’s needs and availability of places at the Resource Based schools.
+Decisions are based on children’s needs and availability of places at schools with Specialist Resource Provision.

 Southwark SEN can offer you further guidance and support; just call 0207 525 4278